 Lessons are daily and adjusted to suit children’s different ability levels.
 Computer programs and games help understanding and add to enjoyment and we encourage the continued use of these at home – most recently in January 2019 we switched to 'Rock Star Times Tables'.
 If your child needs their password renewed or you wish to discuss the current progress of your child’s Mathletics please speak directly to the teacher who will be happy to help.

-In addition to this last academic year (2016-2017) we took part in a mathematics trial called 'Moneymatics' which was led by the company Nationwide.
+In addition to this, in the academic year (2016-2017) we took part in a mathematics trial called 'Moneymatics' which was led by the company Nationwide.
 The project identified a primary lead teacher in school who received training and support over the academic year to embed a greater financial context into relevant areas of their mathematics curriculum.
 For more information on the Young Enterprise scheme please click here.
 The impact in school led to an overall improvement in both teacher delivery and on individual child results.

 We invite you to visit our new dedicated Maths website.
 It is called Maths Tech Fun.

-At the Maths Information evenings we cover how we teach maths across the school, see below for the powerpoint presentations:
+At the Maths Information evenings we cover how we teach maths across the school, see below for the powerpoint presentations: Maths Information Evening Powerpoint

-How they are taught
+How the children are taught

 Children are taught to calculate mentally.
-Pencil and paper methods of calculation are taught (from Year 3) for when it becomes too difficult to work mentally.
+Pencil and paper methods of calculation are taught (from Year 1) for when it becomes too difficult to work mentally.
 Children only use calculators on specific occasions, e.g. when solving problems with larger numbers, for investigating patterns.
 Number skills are used to solve problems and to carry out number investigations.